ecmwf/climetlab/docs/contributing/datasets.rst

 With a Python package (automated)
 ---------------------------------

-While creating manually the package from the documentation and from the example above is possible, there is also a semi-automated way relying on `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/>`_ to generate of a pip package from a template.
-The generated package has a predefined dataset and is ready to be shared on github and distributed.
+While creating the package manually from the documentation and from the example above is possible, there is also a semi-automated way relying on `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/>`_ to generate of a pip package from a template.
+The generated package has a predefined dataset and is ready to be shared on Github and distributed.

-For detailed information, please see its `README file <https://github.com/ecmwf-lab/climetlab-cookiecutter-dataset/blob/main/README.md>`_).
+For detailed information, please see the `README file <https://github.com/ecmwf-lab/climetlab-cookiecutter-dataset/blob/main/README.md>`_).

 .. code-block:: bash